swgpu/SWGPU/README.md

 </table>

 ## Getting started
-You need to install [nodejs](https://nodejs.org/en/download/).
+First, you need to install [nodejs](https://nodejs.org/en/download/).
-Once installation is done, you can clone the repository or use npx to build our first WARME project.
+The best way is to start with this [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate).
+It include a complete developement environement with vite, typescript and of course the warme-y2k engine.
+Clone it and have fun !
+A second way is to start with the engine repository itself, in this case you can perfectly add a sample and work on it.

 ```
-// create your awesome game project
-# npx create-warme your_project_name

-// now, you can start with
+ // install modules
+ # npm install
+ // run as dev mode
  # npm run dev
 ```

 ## How to integrate your 3D models ?